knee-cola/react-redux-training/README.md

 Regular action creation functions usually doesn't contain any logic - their job is to create and return a new action object.

 Thunk action creator functions, instead of creating of returning a new action object, return a **new function**.
-There are two important sacts about this new function:
+There are two important facts about this new function:

 * it defines a new API, which is different from the one regular action creator function use
 	* it has a single param ``dispatch``, through which it's passed the refference to the dispatch function